genexuslabs/web-controls-library/src/components/grid-fs/readme.md

 It provides 3 slots:

 - 'grid-content' slot: Include the grid content here.
-- 'grid-content-empty' slot: This slot will be shown, only if the grid is empty.
+- 'grid-content-empty' slot: This slot will be shown only when the grid is empty.
 - 'grid-loading-content': Include the loading indicator markup here.

 When grid is empty, a CSS Class name 'gx-grid-empty' is added to the host element.